fgallaire/achilterm/README.md

 Achilterm is Ajaxterm ported from QWeb to WebOb and without Sarissa dependency.

-Achilterm is written in python (and some AJAX javascript for client side) and depends only on python2.5 or better.
+Achilterm is written in Python (and some AJAX javascript for client side).

-Achilterm is **very simple to install** on Linux, MacOS X, FreeBSD, Solaris, cygwin and any Unix that runs python2.5.
+Achilterm is **very simple to install** on Linux, MacOS X, FreeBSD, Solaris, cygwin and any Unix that runs Python.

 Achilterm is developed by Florent Gallaire <fgallaire@gmail.com>.